Skip to main content

 Get a second opinion →

 Smiles that do not match the original goal.
 Unnatural shade, contour, or proportion.
-We evaluate what went wrong and how to correct it.
+We evaluate what may have happened and how to address it.

 Get a second opinion →

-Complex cases where multiple restorations are failing.
-We evaluate the entire system to understand what caused widespread failure and create a comprehensive solution.
+Complex cases where multiple restorations are having problems.
+We evaluate the entire system to understand what may have happened and create a comprehensive solution.

 Get a second opinion →